 An online writing project with writer Victoria Miguel

-We then applied Cage’s process of ‘writing through’ to the correspondence of Carlyle and Emerson, using chance and the computer programme IC (developed for John Cage) to determine how many and which of the letters we would each use as source material for our writing.
+Cage’s process of ‘writing through’ has been applied to the correspondence of Carlyle and Emerson, using chance and the computer programme IC (developed for John Cage) to determine how many and which of the letters we would each use as source material for our writing through.

-Beginning 10 July, the 191 mesostic poems will be released in four volumes as short audiovisual recordings via our website.
-The first volume will be read by our Engagement Assistant Lucy Dale.
+Between 10 July and 21 August, we have released the 191 mesostic poems in four volumes as short audiovisual recordings.
+The first volume was read by our Engagement Assistant Lucy Dale.

 Volume 1 – Friday 10 July